yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     GO

     INSERT [dbo].[Game] (Title, Description, Rating, IsOnlineMultiplayer)
     VALUES ('Space Adventure', 'Explore the universe with are newest online multiplayer gaming experience.
-Build your own rocket ships, and take off for the stars in an infinite open world adventure.', 'T', 1)
+Build custom  rocket ships, and take off for the stars in an infinite open-world adventure.', 'T', 1)
     ```

 6. Execute the query by selecting **Execute** in the SSMS toolbar.

     ![The Execute button is highlighted in the SSMS toolbar.](media/ssms-execute.png "SSMS Toolbar")

-7. With the new record added to the `Games` table, you will now backup the transaction logs, which will be shipped to DMS.
+7. After adding the new record to the `Games` table, back up the transaction logs.
+DMS detects any new backups and ships them to the migration service.
 Select **New Query** again in the toolbar, and paste the following script into the new query window:

     ```sql
     USE master;